CodeByVar/CodeByVar/README.md

 ## 🚀 Sobre mí

-- Estudiante de Ingeniería en Sistemas.
+- Systems Engineering student.
-- Me encanta crear soluciones eficientes y aprender nuevas tecnologías.
+- I love creating efficient solutions and learning new technologies.
-- Actualmente explorando Full Stack Development con proyectos en Python, PHP, JavaScript y más.
+- Currently exploring full-stack development with projects in Python, PHP, JavaScript, and more.
-- Apasionado por el software libre y la comunidad tech.
+- Passionate about open source software and the tech community.

 ---